oracle-devrel/leagueoflegends-optimizer/labs/lab1.md

-# League of Legends Machine Learning with Oracle - Hands-On Lab
+# League of Legends Machine Learning with Oracle - Building a DataSet and Extracting Data - Hands-On Lab

 ## Introduction